Autism and education

 Find out more by visiting the Ipsea website or the National Autistic Society.

-Moving into a new school year or a new school can be an exciting and anxious experience for your autistic child or young person.
+Moving to a new school year or a new school can be exciting and anxious for your autistic child or young person.

-Before they move, there are some things you and the education setting can do before to help prepare including:
+Before they move, you and the school can do some things to help prepare.

-• practicing the journey to and from school, especially is this involves public transport
+• Practice the journey to and from school, especially is this involves public transport.

-• what questions to ask the education setting before starting.
+• Ask questions to the education setting before starting.

 Learn how you can prepare your child for starting or changing school for those moving from: